-More than three-quarters of Americans age 50 or older want to retire in their current community, preferably in their current home, according to a recent AARP survey.
+More than three-quarters of Americans age 50 or older want to retire in their current community, preferably in their current home, according to AARP.

-Staying could require homeowners to make some changes to maintain their quality of life, but many already are planning for that, too.
+Staying could require homeowners to make some changes to maintain their quality of life, but many already know this.

 Following are some practical upgrades to consider if you’re planning on aging in place.